-The Company recognizes service revenues in accordance with the Securities and Exchange Commission's (the "Commission") Staff Accounting Bulletin No. 104, "Revenue Recognition," and the Financial Accounting Standards Board's ("FASB") Emerging Issues Task Force Issue No. 00-21, "Revenue Arrangements with Multiple Deliverables."
+The Company recognizes service revenue in accordance with the authoritative guidance for revenue recognition, including guidance on revenue arrangements with multiple deliverables.
 Revenue is recognized only when the price is fixed or determinable, persuasive evidence of an arrangement exists, the service is performed and collectability of the resulting receivable is reasonably assured.

 Akamai primarily derives revenues from the sale of services to customers executing contracts having terms of one year or longer.
 These contracts generally commit the customer to a minimum monthly, quarterly or annual level of usage and specify the rate at which the customer must pay for actual usage above the monthly, quarterly or annual minimum.
-For these services, Akamai recognizes the monthly minimum as revenue each month provided that an enforceable contract has been signed by both parties, the service has been delivered to the customer, the fee for the service is fixed or determinable and collection is reasonably assured.
+For these services, Akamai recognizes the monthly minimum as revenue each month, provided that an enforceable contract has been signed by both parties, the service has been delivered to the customer, the fee for the service is fixed or determinable and collection is reasonably assured.
 Should a customer's usage of Akamai services exceed the monthly, quarterly or annual minimum, Akamai recognizes revenue for such excess in the period of the usage.
 For annual or other non-monthly period revenue commitments, the Company recognizes revenue monthly based upon the customer's actual usage each month of the commitment period and only recognizes any remaining committed amount for the applicable period in the last month thereof.

-The Company typically charges its customers an installation fee when the services are first activated.
-The installation fees are recorded as deferred revenue and recognized as revenue ratably over the estimated life of the customer arrangement.
+The Company typically charges its customers an integration fee when the services are first activated.
+Integration fees are recorded as deferred revenue and recognized as revenue ratably over the estimated life of the customer arrangement.
 The Company also derives revenue from services sold as discrete, non-recurring events or based solely on usage.
-For these services, the Company recognizes revenue when the event or usage has occurred.
+For these services, the Company recognizes revenue once the event or usage has occurred.